pterodactyl/documentation/panel/1.0/updating.md

 will also need to be using Composer v2.

 **Before continuing**, please ensure that your system and web server configuration has been upgraded to at least PHP 7.4 by running `php -v` and Composer 2 by running `composer --version`.
 You should see an output similar to the result below.
-If you do not see at least PHP 7.4 or Composer 2 you will need to upgrade by following our [PHP Upgrade Guide](/guides/php_upgrade.md) and afterward return to this documentation.
+If you do not see at least PHP 7.4 and Composer 2, you will need to upgrade by following our [PHP Upgrade Guide](/guides/php_upgrade.md) and return to this documentation afterward.

 ```
 vagrant@pterodactyl:~/app$ php -v